apache/cloudstack-documentation/source/adminguide/projects.rst

 Up Invitations” <#setting-up-invitations>`_.
 If the invitations feature is not turned on, use the procedure in Adding Project Members From the UI.

 #.
-Log in to the CloudStack Primate UI.
+Log in to the CloudStack UI.

 #.
 In the left navigation, click Projects.